-- (1) This Section applies to lands located in the Agricultural Intensive (A-N) or Agricultural Extensive (A-X) zones, which meet the criteria listed in (2) and (3), below. - (2) Subject to subsection (3), below, contiguous parcels are eligible for clustering if the following criteria are met: - i.
-One or more legal parcels included in the application is between five (5) and twenty (20) acres and is in active cultivation; and - ii.
-One or more legal parcels included in the application is at least 40 acres in size and consists of a majority of prime agricultural soils. - (3) Parcels are not eligible for clustering if any of the following criteria apply: - i.
+- (1) This Section applies to lands located in the Agricultural Intensive (A-N) or Agricultural Extensive (A-X) zones, which meet the criteria listed in (2) and (3), below. - (2) Subject to subsection (3), below, contiguous parcels are eligible for clustering if: - i.
+The parcels are included in an antiquated subdivision where individual lots have been recognized as legal by the County and/or include a series of small lots that have been recognized as legal

+- lots by the County through a Certificate of Compliance process; and - ii.
+A majority of the legal parcels included in the application is smaller than 30 acres each. - (3) Parcels are not eligible for clustering if any of the following criteria apply: - i.
 The legal parcel(s) are located within an adopted city Sphere of Influence, Urban Limit Line, or Growth Boundary, unless the City or other affected agency does not object to the proposal; or - ii.
-The legal parcel(s) are subject to an existing agricultural, habitat, or other type of conservation easement that restricts use of the land; or - iii.
+The legal parcel(s) are subject to an existing agricultural, habitat, or other type of conservation easement that restricts use of the land: or - iii.
 The legal parcel(s) are less than five (5) acres in size and are occupied with an existing home.